 - Use trastuzumab with caution in the ELDERLY; they may be more sensitive to its effects, especially heart problems.

 - PREGNANCY and BREAST-FEEDING: Trastuzumab may cause harm to the fetus.
 Do not become pregnant while you are using it.
 If you get pregnant while using trastuzumab or within 7 months after your last dose, contact your doctor right away.
-It is not known if trastuzumab is found in breast milk.
+It is not known if this medicine is found in breast milk.
 Do not breast-feed while using trastuzumab.

 Possible side effects of trastuzumab: